Saturday, November 26, 2022

 Rebecca Solomon, A Young Teacher, 1861

-Rebecca Solomon (1832-1886) is in the news.
-In summer 2022, her painting A Young Teacher was bought by Princeton University Art Museum, for over ten times its auction estimate.
+Rebecca Solomon (1832-1886) hit the news in 2022.
+Her painting A Young Teacher was bought by Princeton University Art Museum, for over ten times its auction estimate.
 Subsequently an export bar has been placed on it 'on the grounds that its departure from the UK would be a misfortune because it was of outstanding significance for the study of women artists and Jewish art in 19th century Britain, as well as to the history of art and Empire.'
+Tate and the Museum of the Home clubbed together to raise the necessary funds and A Young Teacher has been on display ever since.
 The painting is now by far the best known of Solomon's small group of surviving works but in fact, it was not one of her more successful.
 It didn't sell when it was exhibited in 1861 and critics appeared unsure of the subject, confusing Jamaican-born model Fanny Eaton with an Indian ayah.
 It was not Solomon's major work of that year, when she chose to exhibit The Arrest of a Deserter at the Royal Academy and showed A Young Teacher at the less prestigious Henry Wallis' French Gallery.
 Nor is it even particularly representative of Solomon's work, employing a more Pre-Raphaelite emphasis on texture, pattern and drapery than many of her paintings.

 Therein lies the problem with most discussion of Rebecca Solomon's work.
 She was a Jewish woman who managed to make a living as an artist in mid-Victorian London.
 But somehow those facts have been subsumed into two alternative narratives, one which revolves around her relationships with her brothers, and one which fixes her work within a Pre-Raphaelite context.
 Rebecca was one of eight children in the Solomon family, three of whom became successful artists.
 Her older brother, Abraham and her younger sibling, Simeon, both studied at the Royal Academy, although Rebecca herself was excluded and had to attend the much less prestigious Spitalfields School of Design.
 This clearly rankled and she was one of a group of women who campaigned to change Academy policy, resulting in the first female students being admitted in 1860.